IntelRealSense/realsense-ros/README.md

 # ROS2 Wrapper for Intel&reg; RealSense&trade; Devices
-These are packages for using Intel RealSense cameras (D400 and L500 series, SR300 camera and T265 Tracking Module) with ROS2.
+These are packages for using Intel RealSense cameras (D400, L500 and SR300 cameras) with ROS2.

 This version supports ROS2 Dashing, Eloquent, Foxy, Galactic and Rolling.